cnr-ibba/r-smarter-api/README.md

 [![pkgdown](https://github.com/cnr-ibba/r-smarter-api/actions/workflows/pkgdown.yaml/badge.svg)](https://github.com/cnr-ibba/r-smarter-api/actions/workflows/pkgdown.yaml)
 <!-- badges: end -->

-The goal of `smarterapi` is to collect data from [SMARTER REST API](https://webserver.ibba.cnr.it/smarter-api/docs/) and provide them to the user as a dataframe.
+The goal of `smarterapi` is to collect SMARTER data from [SMARTER REST API](https://webserver.ibba.cnr.it/smarter-api/docs/) and provide them to the user as a dataframe.
 Get more information with the [online vignette](https://cnr-ibba.github.io/r-smarter-api/articles/smarterapi.html).